spring-media/munch-bot/README.md

 # The Munch-Bot

-A tiny Lambda Function (http://docs.aws.amazon.com/lambda/latest/dg/welcome.html) that parses the html of the Paparazzi-Menu of the day (http://pace.webspeiseplan.de/) and posts it into our #general slack-channel.
+A tiny Lambda Function (http://docs.aws.amazon.com/lambda/latest/dg/welcome.html) that parses the html of the Paparazzi-Menu of the day (https://pace.berlin/) and posts it into our #essen_berlin slack-channel.
-The execution of the Lambda is triggered via a daily Cloudwatch event at 11:30 a.m.
+The execution of the Lambda is triggered via a daily Cloudwatch event at 11:00 a.m.

 ## Deployment